TerraCanada Science and Innovation (TerraCanada)

 TerraCanada Science and Innovation

-• Develop the economic potential of Canada’s land and resources in a sustainable manner
+• Unlock the economic potential of Canada’s land and resources in a sustainable manner

-• Generate and share knowledge to mitigate the impacts of natural and human-made hazards on the safety and health of Canadians
+• Generate and share knowledge to reduce the risks of natural and human-made hazards, protecting the health and safety of Canadians

 Scientific facilities